 Tip: Burgers shrink during cooking.
 Always press your patties wider than the buns you will be serving them on or the smaller patties will be overwhelmed by the larger bun.

 Alternatively, you can make fast-food style burgers by making them less than a quarter-pound each and firmly smashing them in a hot skillet to sear.

 Best topping for blended burgers

 Typically I like using green leaf lettuce on most of my burgers, however, I think baby spinach is a good fit for these.
 Caramelized onions would be an incredible topping, particularly if served with my peppered balsamic mayo.
-However, there is no shame in keeping things simple with just a swipe of mayo.
+However, there is no shame in keeping things simple with just a little red onion and a swipe of mayo.

 - 2 pounds ground beef (see note)

 - Finely chop mushrooms by pulsing in a food processor or blender.

 - Add mushrooms and garlic to a nonstick skillet and saute until tender over medium heat.**